Battle of Crete: Ultra

 Antony Beevor in 1991 and P. D. Antill in 2005 wrote that Allied commanders knew of the invasion through Ultra intercepts.
 Freyberg, informed of the air component of the German battle plan, had started to prepare a defence near the airfields and along the north coast.
 He had been hampered by a lack of modern equipment, and the lightly armed paratroopers had about the same firepower as the defenders, if not more.
 Ultra intelligence was detailed but was taken out of context and misinterpreted.

 While emphasis was placed on the airborne assault, the German messages also mentioned seaborne operations; Freyberg, expecting an amphibious landing, garrisoned the coast – which reduced the number of men available to defend the airfield at Maleme, the principal German objective.
-In 1993, F. H. Hinsley, the official historian of British intelligence during the war, wrote that the Germans had more casualties in the conquest of Crete than in the rest of the Greek campaign and that the losses inflicted on the 7th Fliegerdivision were huge.
+In 1993, F. H. Hinsley, the official historian of British intelligence during the war, wrote that the Germans had more casualties in the conquest of Crete than in the rest of the Greek campaign; the 7th Fliegerdivision was decimated, leaving the Germans with a crippled airborne arm.
 It was the only unit of its kind and was not rebuilt.

-Hinsley wrote that it was difficult to measure the influence of intelligence gained during the battle, because although Ultra revealed German situation reports, reinforcement details and unit identifications and although more intelligence was gleaned from prisoners and captured documents, it was not known how swiftly the information reached Freyberg or how he used it.
-The German parachute warfare manual had been captured in 1940, and after the war, Student said that he would have changed tactics had he known this.
+Hinsley wrote that it was difficult to measure the influence of intelligence gained during the battle, because although Ultra revealed German situation reports, reinforcement details and unit identifications, and although more intelligence was gleaned from prisoners and captured documents, it was not known how swiftly the information reached Freyberg or how he used it.
+The German parachute warfare manual had been captured in 1940, and after the war Student said that he would have changed tactics had he known this.
 Field-signals intelligence was obtained, including bombing instructions and information from the Fliegerkorps XI tactical code.
 Lack of air cover prevented much British air reconnaissance north of Crete, but on 21 May signals intelligence enabled an aircraft to spot a convoy.
 After midnight the navy sank twelve ships and the rest scattered, which led to a second invasion convoy being called back.
 The second convoy was intercepted during the morning of 22 May, despite the cost to the navy of a daylight operation, and no more seaborne attempts were made.